Comprehensive Guide to Homeowners Insurance: Protecting Your Investment

 Financial Limitations on Claims

-Insurance policies often include monetary caps on specific types of claims:
+Policies often cap specific types of claims:

 Property Value Considerations